srozemuller/rozemuller_blog/content/blog/2022-11-17-disable-user-tenant-creation/index.md

 The documentation, however, is not updated (yet).

 ### Get authorization policy
 Use the command below to update the authorization policy with the Graph API.
-First, First, I request the authorization policy to get the name.
+First, I request the authorization policy to get the name.

 ```powershell
 Connect-AzAccount